...

 6. Use Cash Instead of Credit

 Credit cards can be a temptation to overspend.
-Instead, use cash or debit cards to limit your spending to the money you actually have on hand.
+Instead, use cash or debit cards to limit your spending to the money you have on hand.

 Cash-only budgeting can prevent debt accumulation and help you stick to your limits.